Ko11e/Save_the_egg/README.md

 # Packages and Libraries
-Some of the imports have only one function imported, this is to make the programme more efficient, seen I only use one function in the libraries.
+Some of the imports have only one function imported, this is to make the program more efficient since I only use one function in the libraries.
 - **google.oauth.service_account** <br>
  Used this library to authenticate access to the Google APIs, facilitating the connection between the service account and the credentials function.
-We then created a CREDS.json file containing the necessary details for API access to my Google account, where the Google Sheets spreadsheet containing the needed data.
-Cred.json is not commited in to github since it containing secret data.
+We then created a CREDS.json file containing the necessary details for API access to my Google account, where the Google Sheets spreadsheet contained the needed data.
+Cred.json is not committed to Git Hub since it contains secret data.
 - **gspread** <br>
-This was imported and used its functionality to smoothly add, remove and manipulate data in the linked Google Sheets spreadsheets.
+This was imported and used its functionality to smoothly add, remove, and manipulate data in the linked Google Sheets spreadsheets.
 - **Pandas**<br>
-Pandas has been used to make it easy to handle the data from the worksheet and to present it in the user interface.
+Pandas have been used to make it easy to handle the data from the worksheet and to present it in the user interface.
 - **Numpy** <br>
-This library was used to replace, substitute and add values to avoid using for loops.
+This library was used to replace, substitute, and add values to avoid using for loops.
-Since Numpy is used to handle vectors and matrices, the reorganisation of some of the data is done with more efficient code.
+Since Numpy is used to handle vectors and matrices, the reorganization of some of the data is done with more efficient code.
 - **radint, from random** <br>
-This function was used to generate an integer corresponding to the event or position of the egg when it lands.
+This function was used to generate an integer corresponding to the event or position of the egg when it landed.
 This makes the player less predictable, even at a lower level.
 - **system, from os** <br>
 This is used to clear the terminal of text, making it easier for the user to follow the game.
 - **sleep, from time** <br>
 Used to allow the user time to read the text on the screen before it is cleared.
 - **Design**<br>
-The libarys/functions was used to make the design of the game more appyling and intresting.
+The libraries/functions were used to make the design of the game more appealing and interesting.
  - **_pyfiglet_** <br>
-  Used for ASCII art text in the Start and the end of the game
+ Used for ASCII art text at the Start and the end of the game
  - **_Fore and Style, from colorama_** <br>
-  Used to give the user a visual feedback of the input and results in the game.
+ Used to give the user visual feedback on the input and results in the game.
 Makes the text in the terminal brighter and the UI more appealing.
  - **_get_terminal_size, from shutil_** <br>
-  To make the text in the termial in the ceter of the interface.
+ To make the text in the terminal in the center of the interface.

 # Testing
 I have created an additional file for manual testing and validation.
 You can find it here: **[TESTING](/TESTING.md)**